DraftKings and FanDuel merger scrapped

 Fuhgetddaboudit: The proposed merger between DraftKings and FanDuel is off.

-The top two daily fantasy sports sites spiked their much-discussed union while facing intense scrutiny from the Federal Trade Commission, the companies said Thursday.
+The top two daily fantasy sports sites spiked their much-discussed union after facing intense scrutiny from the Federal Trade Commission, the companies said Thursday.

 In a brief joint statement, DraftKings CEO Jason Robins and Fanduel CEO Nigel Eccles said the government's opposition forced them to scrap the deal.